 Winners of Singtel Group Asia Pacific Future Makers 2017

-Hapticus develops cutting-edge technology to enhance the efficiency of transport systems in metropolises to support mobility and inclusion. www.hapticus.com
+Hapticus develops cutting-edge technology to enhance the efficiency of transport systems in metropolises to support mobility as well as inclusion.

-A subscription textbook service which plans to provide underprivileged students in Australia and overseas with free access to digital textbooks so that every child has the chance to read. http://learnerlibrary.com/
+Learner Library is a subscription textbook service which plans to provide underprivileged students in Australia and overseas with free access to digital textbooks since every child has the chance to read.

-Sameview is an app prototype which will enable multiple caretakers involved in a disabled child’s care – including educators and healthcare professionals – to share information efficiently. www.sameview.com.au
+Sameview is an app prototype which will enable multiple caretakers involved in a disabled child’s care – including educators and also healthcare professionals – to share information efficiently.

-Solve Education! works with education and technology experts globally to create an educational game app that facilitates self-learning to make quality education accessible, fun, and free for all.
+Solve Education! works with education as well as technology experts globally to create an educational game app that facilitates self-learning to make quality education accessible, fun, and free for all.